ajuna-network/ajuna-network.github.io/docs/testing/performance.md

 - hand-written algorithms
 - comparing algorithms

-Tools such as [bench](https://crates.io/crates/bench) and [criterion](https://crates.io/crates/criterion) are used to run unit benchmarks.
+Tools such as [bench][bench-crate] and [criterion][criterion-crate] are used to run unit benchmarks.
 With the latter being more sophisticated.

 ### Pallet Benchmarks

-Pallet benchmarking relates to [substrate benchmarking](https://docs.substrate.io/v3/runtime/benchmarking/) and answers our most important questions around [transaction weight](https://docs.substrate.io/v3/concepts/weight/).
+Pallet benchmarking relates to [Substrate Benchmarking][substrate-benchmarking] and answers our most important questions around [Transaction Weight][substrate-weight].

 Pallet benchmarks are an integration-like benchmark test in that it tests a black box of the system due primarily to the fact that calls are generally database reads, network calls, and such.

-Tools used are usually the frame benchmarking suite [frame benchmarks](https://docs.substrate.io/rustdocs/latest/frame_benchmarking/macro.benchmarks.html)
+Tools used are usually the frame benchmarking suite [Frame benchmarks][substrate-frame-benchmarking].

 ## Within the network